liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 ## Performing a Custom Action [](id=performing-a-custom-acti-4)

-Hooks are useful for performing custom actions on common portal events, like user login or system startup.
+Hooks are useful for triggering custom actions on common portal events, like user log in or system start up.
 The actions for each of these events are defined in `portal.properties`, so we'll need to extend this file to create a custom action.
 Hooks make this a simple task.